POISON APPLE? NO! – POISON ABCESS!

-Alan and my Brother were by my side when I came round – both very red eyed, it was going on for midnight and they got sent home so I could rest – I felt like my heart was being ripped right out of my body – I just needed Alan with me – but I thought I would be ok now I’d had this op – well, we all know what though did!
+Emergency operation – WOW!
+I have never been so happy to have an anaesthetic – I really wanted to die at this point and was yelling at them to chop my legs off – I had no idea what was happening to me – no one had spoken to me, but then, considering the mouse thing, they probably thought there was no point.
+Alan and my Brother were by my side when I came round – both very red eyed, it was going on for midnight and they were sent home so I could rest.
+I felt like my heart was being ripped right out of my body – I just needed Alan with me – I thought I would be ok now I’d had this op – well, we all know what thought did!

-The next day I was told I had had decompression surgery, I had had an Epidural Abscess which had burst – more than likely the jolt in the car had caused it – and the amount of poison in my body almost killed me.
+The next day I was told I had undergone decompression surgery, I had an Epidural Abscess which burst – more than likely the jolt in the car had caused it – and the amount of poison in my body almost killed me.
 I had intravenous antibiotics until it came down to an acceptable level which took quite a long time.

 I was scared stiff, I had a catheter, my bum and my legs were numb and so heavy – my head was battered, I just didn’t understand what had happened.

-The hospital were trying to find out what had caused the abscess and did loads of tests, the only open wound I had had was the biopsy – they concluded it must have come from there, I’m not convinced though because there was no sign of infection and it healed fine – and the biopsy came back clear so I hope it wasn’t that because, in a way, there was no need for it.
+The hospital were trying to find out what had caused the abscess and did loads of tests, the only open wound I had was the biopsy.
+They concluded it must have come from there.
+I’m not convinced though.
+There was no sign of infection and it healed fine.
+The biopsy came back clear so I hope it wasn’t that because, in a way, there was no need for it.

-After four weeks in hospital, and getting to grips with the crutches (again) I was begging to go home, it was only three months now till our wedding and I had to get my head round it and walk down that aisle!
+After four weeks in hospital, and getting to grips with the crutches (again) I was begging to go home.
+It was only three months now until our wedding and I had to get my head round it and walk down that aisle!

 I had support at home, the physio, district nurse and doctor, but mostly from my Stoma Nurse who introduced me to the Peristeen Anal Irrigation System.
 It would take a while to get used to it, but at least it should help to control things on my wedding day.

-My wedding day arrived, and although it wasn’t what I had imagined, a few things went wrong that wouldn’t have done if I had been well, but I walked down the aisle with the aid of my big strong Son and the love of my family and friends to become Mrs. Alan Johnson – and that’s all that really mattered.
+My wedding day arrived, and although it wasn’t what I had imagined (a few things went wrong that wouldn’t have done if I had been well) I walked down the aisle with the aid of my big strong son and the love of my family and friends, to become Mrs. Alan Johnson – and that’s all that really mattered.
 We couldn’t dance to our first dance music, but we shuffled around a bit and our children joined us and made it fun.

 At the end of this month (June) it will be two years since my life changed for ever.
-I had to sign over my half of the business to my ex-husband as I can no longer work, I can’t even sit down without my pressure cushion, I also had to sign the house over to him.
+I had to sign over my half of the business to my ex-husband as I can no longer work.
+I can’t even sit down without my pressure cushion.
+I had to sign the house over to him.
 I have lost my income and survive on sickness benefit.
-Alan manages a farm and works hard, I feel bad that our life style has changed so drastically, but now that I am more mobile, even though my good leg is now worse than my bad leg, but I’ve got my flashy purple crutches(!) and can drive, I feel I can look after him better, I have more time to help with my Grandson and see my Mum, kids and friends.
+Alan manages a farm and works hard, I feel bad that our life style has changed so drastically.
+Now that I am more mobile with my flashy purple crutches(!) and can drive, I feel I can look after him better.
+I have more time to help with my grandson and see my Mum, kids and friends.
 The down side is I have time to bake so we are getting well – shall we say more cuddly!

-It has taken me all this time to accept what has happened to me, and, maybe, I will never come to terms with it, but I always try to find something good in everything, and I know it could’ve have been a lot worse, it is such a rare thing – I might say “why me” but why not, I believe there is a reason for everything and I would much rather it happen to me than any of my family or friends –God gave Alan to me as he knew he could love me better – and that is what he has done, I appreciate his kindness, patience and loving care more than he will ever know – he has gone through every thing with me and moped up much more than tears!
+It has taken me all this time to accept what has happened to me, and, maybe, I will never come to terms with it, but I always try to find something good in everything.
+I know it could’ve have been a lot worse, it is such a rare thing – I might say “why me?” but why not?
+I believe there is a reason for everything and I would much rather it happen to me than any of my family or friends.
+God gave Alan to me as he knew he could love me better – and that is what he has done.
+I appreciate his kindness, patience and loving care more than he will ever know.
+He has gone through every thing with me and moped up much more than tears!

 The Spinal Nurses always told me that the shooting and stabbing nerve pains were signs of recovery, but when I saw the neurosurgeon she said they are ‘pointless pains’ – it’s just the nerves randomly firing off because they are damaged – it’s news like that that sets you back a bit – one minute I’m loving the pain because it’s healing me and the next I’m hating it because it’s pointless.
 At least she prescribed nerve blockers which help a lot.

-I dread anyone brushing up to me – my lower back is hyper sensitive to touch and I’d rather have a good whack on my bum than a gentle stroke on my back – well I can’t feel it on my bum – mmm think that would be a good place for a tattoo – It wouldn’t hurt a bit!
+I dread anyone brushing up to me – my lower back is hypersensitive to touch, I’d rather have a good whack on my bum than a gentle stroke on my back – I can’t feel it on my bum! – mmmmm…… think that would be a good place for a tattoo – It wouldn’t hurt a bit!

 If Alan hadn’t heard the piece on Rock FM trying to raise awareness of CES I would have still been in a wilderness of wondering – I haven’t been diagnosed with CES, but my symptoms are exactly the same, and on looking at other sites one of the causes is indeed abscess.